swaptacular/swpt_accounts/protocol.rst

-   two changes in the account's interest rate MUST be big enough so as to provide a reasonable guarantee that, even in case of a temporary network disconnect, at least 24 hours have passed since the `AccountUpdate`_ message sent for the previous interest rate change has been processed by all clients.
+   two changes in the account's interest rate MUST be big enough so as to provide a reasonable guarantee that, even in case of a temporary network disconnect, at least 24 hours have passed since the `AccountUpdate`_ message sent for the previous interest rate change, has been processed by all clients.

 min_interest_rate : float
    A guaranteed long-term lower limit on the interest rate.
 The annual